Select and Move

 Pixel-by-pixel magnetization

 When the Viewer zoom factor is not 100%, the Transform Widget can move a layer between two pixels.
-In this case, the position values are not integer, which may cause the layer image to be slightly blurred by the pixel filtering.
+In this case, the position values are not integers, which may cause the layer image to be slightly blurred by the pixel filtering.

 Warning